|

 Papua New Guinea

-Located in the heart of the Coral Triangle, this island nation boasts over 45,000 square kilometres of reef systems.
-Collectively, they provide a habitat for a dizzying array of reef fish, sharks and rays.
+Located in the heart of the Coral Triangle, this island nation boasts over 45,000 square kilometres of reef system, which provide a habitat for a dizzying array of reef fish, sharks and rays.

 Diving in PNG means exploring everything from shallow coral gardens bursting with anthias and clownfish to plunging walls draped in massive sea fans and patrolled by cruising pelagics.

-Back on land, Papua New Guinea offers fascinating cultural experiences with indigenous tribes still practicing subsistence lifestyles in remote villages.
+Back on land, Papua New Guinea also offers fascinating cultural experiences.
+Many of the island’s indigenous tribes still practicing subsistence lifestyles in remote villages and the festive gatherings are like no other.

 Discover some of the best places to dive in Papua New Guinea here.